ringcentral/hubspot-embeddable-ringcentral-phone/README.md

 Created with [ringcentral-embeddable-extension-factory](https://github.com/ringcentral/ringcentral-embeddable-extension-factory), you could create similar extension for other CRM sites.

+**Important**: Due to Hubspot contacts API do not support contacts index more than 10000, so this extension do not support it either.

 ## Table of contents <!-- omit in toc -->

 - [Youtube video](#youtube-video)